interstellar/starlight/starlight/doc/Protocol.md

 ### CleanUpCmd

-This initiates an attempted cleanup of one of a user's channels in which they are the Host, and which they have proposed to a counterparty, but for which the counterparty has not yet responded.
+This initiates an attempted cleanup of one of a user’s channels in which they are the Host, and which they have proposed to a counterparty, but for which the counterparty has not yet responded.